 Let all your devices be on the same page.

+Do you know the 2 minute rule?
 I highly recommend it in various aspects of life (like PROCRASTINATION).
-When it comes to your inbox management it simply means – if you can do it in under two minutes time – do it now and forget about it.
-When dealing with emails make sure to act quickly and confidently.
+When it comes to your inbox management, it means – if you can do it in under two minutes – do it now and forget about it.
+When dealing with your e-mails, make sure to act quickly and confidently.
 After all – you know you set up the system working in your favor that you’re only maintaining now.

 How to maintain the system?